tothuhien/lsd2/README.md

 *.nwk* : similar to *.nwk* trees but in newick format, so do not contain confidence intervals information.

 ## Citation
-If you use this software, please cite: “ Fast dating using least-squares criteria and algorithms”, T-H. To, M. Jung, S. Lycett, O. Gascuel, Syst Biol.
+If you use this software, please cite: “Fast dating using least-squares criteria and algorithms”, T-H. To, M. Jung, S. Lycett, O. Gascuel, Syst Biol.
 2016 Jan;65(1):82-97.